jirkapinkas/sitemonitoring-production/README.md

 <h2>Standard WAR file (with your custom database)</h2>

 <p>
 Set database properties in <code>src/main/resources/db.properties</code>, add to classpath JDBC driver and finally run:<code>mvn clean package -P war</code>.
 Out of the box will be used HSQL embedded database (to validate functionality).
+Supported databases are PostgreSQL and Oracle.
+See video tutorial how to use it.
 </p>

 <h2>Development (with embedded HSQL database)</h2>